rzzzwilson/Random-Stuff/MatrixFind/README.rst

 test cases show.
 Do 'make test' to run the test cases.

 Also note that the solutions before the brute-force solution matrix_find4.py are **broken**!.
+Yay for testing!!
 The brute-force solution must work, of course, but it's twice as slow as Keith's solution.

 A solution?
 ===========